SQuinones/Expense_tracker/README.md

 - Display transaction items in DOM
 - Show balance, expense and income totals
 - Add new transaction and reflect in total
-- Delete items form DOM
+- Delete items from DOM
 - Persist to local storage